What Are the Risks of Personal Guarantees by Directors?

 How much is the director guaranteeing?

-The total liability the director is liable for is different depending on the mortgage lender and can be (listed from good to bad):
+The total amount the director is liable for will be different depending on the mortgage lender and can be (from best to worst):

 - Fixed Sum - the current loan amount at the time of repayment.